 Medical Causes of Male Infertility

-Male factor can also be caused by a varicocele, which is a mass of varicose veins in the spermatic cord.
-It is most common on the left side.
-Veins carry heat from the testicles by circulating blood.
-When the veins are dilated, as occurs with a varicocele, it interferes with these cooling/heating functions.
+Male infertility can be caused by a varicocele, which is a mass of varicose veins in the spermatic cord.
+Blood circulates through these veins thus cooling or warming the testicles and a varicocele interferes with this function.

-Varicoceles can have a variable impact on sperm quality and a complete evaluation should be completed prior to attributing the major male infertility problem to a varicocele.
-Small to moderate varicoceles often do not have a significant impact on sperm quality.
-On the other hand, large varicoceles may decrease sperm quality but fortunately, they can usually be effectively treated surgically by a urologist (surgery for varicocelectomy) or radiologist (interventional procedure requiring spring placement).
+A complete evaluation should be done before concluding that infertility is due to a varicocele.
+Small to moderate varicoceles often don’t have a significant impact on sperm quality.
+Large varicoceles may decrease sperm quality and can usually be treated by a urologist (surgery for varicocelectomy) or a radiologist (interventional procedure requiring spring placement).